SilkWallet Legal

 4. Data Included

-A deletion request can include app account identity, local profile metadata, personal Drive files created by SilkWallet, Google Sheets created by SilkWallet, Firebase workspace data you own, invitation records, and support records connected to the account.
+A deletion request can include app account identity, local profile metadata, personal Drive files created by SilkWallet, Google Sheets and spreadsheet tabs created by SilkWallet, optional Google Calendar reminder events created by SilkWallet, Firebase workspace data you own, Cloudflare workspace data you own where Cloudflare live sync is enabled, invitation records, and support records connected to the account.

 We may retain limited information when required for security, fraud prevention, legal compliance, dispute handling, or support history.
 We will explain any required retention when responding to a deletion request.

 We aim to review deletion requests promptly.
-Some deletion steps depend on Google account access, network availability, third-party service availability, and whether the requester owns the shared workspace data.
+Some deletion steps depend on Google account access, network availability, third-party service availability, identity verification, and whether the requester owns the shared workspace data.